Boulder08/chunknorris/README.md

 Before using **Chunk Norris**, ensure you have the following dependencies installed and properly configured on your system:

-- Python 3.10.x (or a compatible 3.x version)
+- Python 3.10.x (or a compatible 3.x version) + support modules (see the beginning of the script)
 - (A scene change list in x264/x265 QP file format)
 - Avisynth+ (+ the SCXviD plugin if scdmethod 5 or 6)
 - avs2yuv64 (well, the 32-bit one also works if your whole chain is 32-bit)
-- FFmpeg
+- ffmpeg
 - PySceneDetect (Python module) **Note that you need to install the module using pip and also install MoviePy.
 When running Chunk Norris, do not worry about the error messages it shows in PySceneDetect.**
+- ffmpeg-python (Python module) **Note that you need to install ffmpeg-python, not ffmpeg**
 - aomenc (the lavish mod is recommended)
 - grav1synth (in case of --graintable-method 1 or 2)